Pietro della Vecchia

-Pietro della Vecchia, Pietro della Vècchia or Pietro Vècchia, formerly incorrectly called Pietro Muttoni (1603 in Vicenza – 8 September 1678 in Venice) was a versatile Venetian artist between late Mannerism and early Baroque, who worked in many genres and created altarpieces, portraits, genre scenes and grotesques.
+Pietro della Vecchia, Pietro della Vècchia or Pietro Vècchia, formerly incorrectly called Pietro Muttoni (1603 – 8 September 1678) was a versatile Venetian artist between late Mannerism and early Baroque, who worked in many genres and created altarpieces, portraits, genre scenes and grotesques.
 He also created pastiches of the work of leading Italian painters of the 16th century.
 He designed cartoons for mosaics and worked as an art restorer.
 Della Vecchia was also sought after as an art expert and did expert valuations of artworks.
 He worked most of his life in Venice and its environs except for a brief stay in Rome.

 Life

 The life of Pietro della Vecchia is not very well documented and the information available is not always reliable.
-He is believed to have been born in Vicenza in 1603 as the son of Gasparo della Vecchia, who was a painter admitted to the Venetian painters guild.
+He is believed to have been born in Vicenza in 1603 as the son of Gasparo della Vecchia, who was a painter admitted to the Venetian painters' guild.
 Some art historians place the artist's place of birth in Venice.
 Pietro della Vecchia was erroneously called Pietro Muttoni after Luigi Lanzi in the first edition of his Storia pittorica della Italia (1796), mixed up the artist's name with that of a Muttoni collection, which kept one of his paintings.
 Later authors interpreted de la Vecchia (meaning 'of the old') as a nickname as the artist liked to imitate the old masters of the previous century.
 Pietro was in fact a scion of a well-known Venetian family called 'Dalla Vecchia'.